nice-digital/nice-design-system/README.md

 - the SASS mixin `icon-base` is now `nice-icons-base`
 - there are no nested folders within src
 - dropped `speak: none` CSS property
-- dropped support for usage via Bower.
+- dropped support for usage via Bower
+- use Node 10, and npm 6.8+.

 ### What's new in v2.x?